Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 Almighty and gracious Lord, pour out Your Holy Spirit on Your faithful people.
 Keep us steadfast in Your grace and truth, protect and deliver us in times of temptation, defend us against all enemies, and grant to Your Church Your saving peace; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.

-Labels: church history, european history, feasts, festivals, german history, lutheranism, martin luther, reformation
+Labels: church history, commemoration, european history, faith, feasts, festivals, german history, gospel, grace, justification, lutheranism, martin luther, reformation